 Today, exercising this philosophy could help us discern how best to eliminate the circumstances that drive people toward violence.
 In another speech called “Beyond Vietnam,” King said, “Here is the true meaning and value of compassion and nonviolence.
 When it helps us to see the enemy’s point of view, to hear his questions, to know his assessment of ourselves.
 For from his view we may indeed see the basic weaknesses of our own condition, and if we are mature, we may learn and grow and profit from the wisdom of the brothers who are called the opposition.”

-A strong desire from King to appreciate and acknowledge negative perceptions of his country and culture is what made him a true revolutionary.
+A strong instinct from King to appreciate and acknowledge negative perceptions of his country and culture is what made him a true revolutionary.
 In the same speech, King said, “The Western arrogance of feeling that it has everything to teach others and nothing to learn from them is not just.”

 King saw the black freedom endeavor as one that’s interconnected with the struggle against empire around the world.
 In his later years, he became the most outspoken critic of the Vietnam war.
 In “Beyond Vietnam,” King said, “I knew that America would never invest the necessary funds or energies in rehabilitation of its poor so long as adventures like Vietnam continued to draw men and skills and money like some demonic, destructive suction tube.”

 He also recognized the U.S.’s role in oppressing Vietnam, falling “victim to the deadly Western arrogance that has poisoned the international atmosphere for so long.”
 He noted, “Even though the Vietnamese quoted the American Declaration of Independence in their own document of freedom, we refused to recognize them.”